malicorX/ai2ai/README.md

 ===== install oobabooga-windows =====

-you then will have to install oobabooga-windows (preferably with the 1-click installer)
+you then will have to install oobabooga in windows 10 inside WSL 2

 https://github.com/oobabooga/text-generation-webui

 then start it:

-> cd C:\AI\oobabooga_windows\text-generation-webui
+> cd /mnt/c/ai/oobabooga_WSL/text-generation-webui

-> python server.py --wbits 4 --groupsize 128 --model_type llama --model wizard-vicuna-13B-GPTQ --api
+> python3 server.py --wbits 4 --groupsize 128 --model_type llama --model wizard-vicuna-13B-GPTQ --api
+> python3 server.py --wbits 4 --groupsize 128 --model_type llama --model WizardLM-7B-uncensored-GPTQ --api

 this should result in something like this:
 ![example oobabooga-windows api startup](oobabooga_windows_api-startup.png "API startup of oobabooga_windows (running GPU, with a gptq model)")